jacebenson/cedar/docs/docs/cli-commands.md

 #### Usage

-See Realtime for more information on how to [setup RedwoodJS Realtime](#setup-realtime) and use Live Queries, and Subscriptions.
+See Realtime for more information on how to [setup CedarJS Realtime](#setup-realtime) and use Live Queries, and Subscriptions.

 **Examples**